teamsuperpanda/fox/README.md

 - Quick note-taking: Capture ideas, todos, and drafts in seconds
 - Pinned notes: Keep your most important notes at the top
 - Dark & light themes: Easy on the eyes, day or night
-- Fast search: Find notes by title or content, case-insensitive
+- Fast search: Find notes by title or content, case insensitive
 - Smart sorting: Sort by date or title (asc/desc), with pinned notes always first
-- Local-first storage: All data stays on your device via Hive
+- Local first storage: All data stays on your device via Hive
-- Zero cloud overhead: No accounts, no sync setup, no third-party services
+- Zero cloud overhead: No accounts, no sync setup, no third party services

-If you want a focused, distraction‑free place to write that "just works" on your device, Fox is for you.
+If you want a focused, distraction-free place to write that "just works" on your device, Fox is for you.

 ---